finarioapp/api/documentation/resources/Investments.md

 The following query parameters can be included in the request to filter for investments that only meet these characteristics.
 Only investments that the user providing the token can see are included.
 All values should be encoded for URL.

-If typing into a browswer all query parameters are separated by '&' for example after "token=whatever&start_month=7&start_year=2013..."
+If typing into a browser all query parameters are separated by '&' for example after "token=whatever&start_month=7&start_year=2013..."

 Name | Example | Description